 - Module 2 - considers what the individual brings to the team (things like culture, professional paradigm, communication and working preferences) and how this influences team function.

-- Module 3 - concentrates on the structure and processes of teams and looks at some key issues like team meetings and team conflict.
+- Module 3 - concentrates on the structure and processes of teams and looks at some key issues like team meetings.
 We also look at models of team leadership here and the interplay between team and organisation.

-- Module 4 - an integrative summary of the material, incorporating individual resilience and ongoing professional and team development plans.
+- Module 4 - an integrative summary of the material, using conflict management in teams as a focus.
+This incorporates ideas of individual resilience and planning for ongoing professional and team development.

 - Textbooks are not required for this paper.